 Strategies for Paying Down Debt

-When you buy something on credit, you are all too often spending future income that you have not yet earned, which is rarely beneficial.
+Credit cards are often used for large purchases and often by spending money that you have not yet earned.
 The overuse of credit often leads to high debt levels, which can prevent people from ever getting ahead and reaching their financial goals.
-Of course, we all intuitively know this, and yet the accrual of debt continues to plague many American’s financial security.
 While there are many common-sense ways to deal with debt reduction, we want to walk you through a few key ideas that we believe are essential in any debt management strategy.

-If your debt consists of only a home mortgage that has a low interest rate and one low balance car loan, you are most likely in pretty good shape from a debt standpoint.
-However, if you have two high-balance car loans, relatively high balances on several bank and store credit cards, etc., your debt is most likely too high and hurting you financially as well as limiting progress toward your goals.
+If your debt consists of only a home mortgage with a low-interest rate and a low balance car loan, you are in pretty good shape from a debt standpoint.
+However, if you have 2 or more high balances on car loans and high balances on multiple credit cards, your debt is not only hurting you financially but limiting your progress towards your goals.

 Regardless of your particular debt situation, begin with the following exercise so that you can clearly understand the effect that debt is having on your finances: